max-van-leeuwen/SnapLensStudio-CodeSnippets/README.md

   - Simple function that samples the color of a (live) texture.
 - VoiceML Simple Transcribe
   - Lightweight setup to get the VoiceML transcription of the user's microphone.
+- Portal
+  - Super simple way of making a portal out of a mesh (it calls your callback function when the user walks through it)
 - World Placement
   - Make an object follow the user's gaze, with nice animations.
 Useful for 3D UI elements in the Spectacles.
 - LSQuickScripts